2 Managing people with HIV infection

 The normal CD4 count is above 500 cells/µl.

 2-41 What is the predictive value of a low CD4 count?

 The lower the CD4 count, the greater the risk of symptomatic HIV infection and AIDS.
 Therefore, the CD4 count is the best predictor of the risk that person living with HIV will develop severe HIV-associated infections (i.e. AIDS).

 - All people living with HIV are eligible to start ART, regardless of CD4 count.
 This is called the Universal Test and Treat Strategy.

 The CD4 count also indicates how quickly a person will progress to symptomatic HIV disease.

 2-42 How fast does the CD4 count fall?

 In most HIV-infected people who are not on antiretroviral treatment, the CD4 count falls each year by approximately 25 to 50 cells/µl.
-This will result in the CD4 count falling from 600 to 200 in four to eight years.
+This will result in the CD4 count falling from 600 to 200 in 4 to 8 years.
 Most HIV-positive people will have symptoms and signs of HIV infection by the time the CD4 count has reached 200 cells/µl.